Determinantal point processes and fermions on complex manifolds: large deviations and bosonization: The Monge-Ampere operator, energy and rate functional s

-In this section we will setup the complex pluripotential theory that is needed to define and study the rate functional for the large deviation principle.
-We will assume that $L\rightarrow X$ be a big holomorphic line bundle over a compact complex manifold $X$ and denote the volume of $L$ by the positive number $V.$ It should be pointed out that in the case when $L$ is \emph{ample} the facts about the Monge-Ampere equation needed can be found in \cite{g-z2}.
+In this section we will recall the global complex pluripotential theory that is needed to define and study the rate functional for the large deviation principle.
+Almost all the material on the complex Monge-Ampere equation is contained in \cite{bbgz,begz} (apart from the results in section \ref{sub:Further-properties-of}).

-Given a closed set non-pluripolar set $E$ and a (possibly singular) weight $\phi$ on $L$ define the psh weight where the star denotes upper semi-continuous regularization.
-If $\phi$ is continuous, then $P_{E}\phi$ has \emph{minimal singularities,} in the sense that for any psh weight $\psi$ on $L$ there is a constant $C_{\psi}$ such that $P_{E}\phi\geq\psi+C_{\psi}.$